python-poetry/poetry/docs/configuration.md

 When set, this configuration allows users to enforce the use of binary distribution format for all, none or specific packages.

-If both `installer.no-binary` and `installer.only-binary` are set, explicit package names will take precedence over `:all:`.

 {{% note %}}
 Please refer to [`installer.no-binary`]({{< relref "configuration#installerno-binary" >}}) for information on allowed values, usage instructions and warnings.